- Self-Assessment and Lifelong Learning

 This training, once fully completed, will qualify for an ABFM performance improvement activity.

-This unique, two-part program is the perfect opportunity to take part in a quality improvement project to increase colorectal cancer screening (CRC) rates in your practice.
-Sixteen (16) practice team will meet outside their normal office setting to hear from expert speakers on best practices in screening protocols, up-to-date guidelines, and the importance of QI in patient care and population health as a whole.
-Participants will use an online module to measure their team engagement, benchmark patient data, select an intervention for care delivery, and remeasure outcome data after a six-month change period.
+This unique, two-part program was the perfect opportunity to take part in a quality improvement (QI) project to increase colorectal cancer screening (CRC) rates in your practice.
+Sixteen (16) practice team met outside their normal office setting to hear from expert speakers on best practices in screening protocols, up-to-date guidelines, and the importance of QI in patient care and population health as a whole.
+Participants are using an online module to measure their team engagement, benchmark patient data, select an intervention for care delivery, and will remeasure outcome data after a six-month change period.

-Not only is this training free, once all the data is collected and the credits reported, we’ll send each team a $250 stipend!
+Not only was this training free, once all the data is collected and the credits reported, we’ll send each team a stipend!

 Learn more and secure a spot, visit the training’s web page.